5 Most Common Emergency Veterinary Visits

 When questioning whether pet health insurance is right for you, it is easy to think that your dog is healthy and therefore will never require emergency care.
-However, many reimbursements by pet health insurance companies are caused by emergency situations.
-The most common emergency veterinary visits are described.
+However, many reimbursements due to claims were due to emergency vet visits.

 The top cause of accidental death in dogs and cats is poisoning.
 Many items that are routinely found around the house are to blame.
 For instance, Theobromine poisoning, xylitol, grapes, raisins, and macadamia nuts are all highly toxic to pets.
 Indoor and outdoor plants have been known to cause toxicity in animals, including lilies, daffodils, and ivy.
 Household cleaners such as bleach pose a serious to risk to pets, while rat poison is the top toxin for both dogs and cats.
 An animal that has been poisoned will likely have his or her stomach pumped and receive supportive care to prevent liver failure.